Treasure and Empire in the Civil War

 About the Book

-This book examines the forgotten campaigns to control North America’s mineral wealth, linking the Civil War’s military, naval, political, diplomatic and economic elements.
+This book examines the campaigns to control North America’s mineral wealth, linking the Civil War’s military, naval, political, diplomatic and economic elements.
 Included are the hemispheric land and sea adventures involving tycoon Cornelius Vanderbilt, admiral and explorer Charles Wilkes, renowned sea captain Raphael Semmes, General Henry Sibley, cowboy and mountain man Kit Carson, Indigenous leaders Mangas Coloradas and Geronimo, writer and miner Mark Twain, and Mormon leader Brigham Young.

 About the Author(s)